Main Line (Atlantic Coast Line Railroad): Mergers

+In later years, much of the double-tracked segments of the A Line would be restored to single track with passing sidings.
+The signal system was also upgraded to centralized traffic control at the same time.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.